crcn/structr.js/README.md

 			//write the json file, with the json content fs.writeFile(self._path, JSON.parse(self._collection), function(err result) {

 				//give some time before unlocking the save method.
-We don't want to hit fs.write on each set setTimeout(function() {
+				//We don't want to hit fs.write on each set setTimeout(function() {
 					self._saving = false;
 				}, 2000);